John J. Studzinski: The homeless

 The Financial Times has called Studzinski a "champion of homeless charity work in London".
-In 1980 he became a co-founder of the Passage Day Centre in London, which has since evolved into the UK’s largest centre for homeless and insecurely housed people.
-He is currently engaged in broadening The Passage’s ambassadorial and capital base.
+In 1980 he became a co-founder of the Passage Day Centre in London, which has since evolved into the UK's largest centre for homeless and insecurely housed people.
+He is currently engaged in broadening The Passage's ambassadorial and capital base.
 In addition, he supports the homeless charity Emmaus UK.

 In 1998 Studzinski co-launched, and became the first chairman of, Business Action on Homelessness, a partnership between Business in the Community (BITC), major companies, homeless agencies, and the British government.
 The organisation works to change the perceptions companies have of homelessness and helps homeless people back into employment.
-In 2022, at the 40th anniversary of the founding of Business in the Community, Studzinski was named a Fellow of BITC for his leadership of Business Action on Homelessness and his work in support of the former Prince of Wales’ Seeing is Believing programme.
+In 2022, at the 40th anniversary of the founding of Business in the Community, Studzinski was named a Fellow of BITC for his leadership of Business Action on Homelessness and his work in support of the former Prince of Wales' Seeing is Believing programme.

-Studzinski has also long decried the rising rates of youth unemployment, especially in the wake of the recession, and has called upon businesses and governments to focus on youth employment.
-He points to the model of Germany and its continued post-war economic success and weathering of the global economic crisis, noting that its emphasis on medium-sized companies – and concomitant values of the right to work, job creation, client satisfaction, and product excellence – have kept unemployment, including youth unemployment, low.

 Human rights

 Now Vice-Chair Emeritus of Human Rights Watch, John Studzinski was an active board member of the NGO for 18 years, running its investment, audit and fundraising committees and establishing its operations in Europe, India and Japan.
 He has stated that his involvement in Human Rights Watch is an extension of his strong belief in "respect for humanity, justice and dignity.
 Human dignity, the respect for human life and dignity".

 In 2016 he co-founded the Arise Foundation, which combats slavery and human trafficking on the front line around the world.
 In 2020 he stepped down from chairing the charity to become its Founding President.

-From 2016 to 2020 Studzinski served as a Non-Executive Director at the UK government’s Home Office, covering audit, risk and compliance, modern slavery and supply-chain transparency, and acted as co-chair of the Business Against Slavery Forum, a UK Government initiative.
+From 2016 to 2020 Studzinski served as a Non-Executive Director at the UK government's Home Office, covering audit, risk and compliance, modern slavery and supply-chain transparency, and acted as co-chair of the Business Against Slavery Forum, a UK Government initiative.